 I grew up in Northern New Jersey and at the young age of 1, I was in my first play.
 For as long as I can remember music, theatre, and public speaking were a part of my life.
 My mother is a CPA and I inherited her love of numbers, logic and systematic thinking.
 And to this day, whether it’s art or science I love finding and telling stories about what I am doing.

 I started my career in construction management and due to the financial crisis, I was thrust into my first career pivot.
 That experience taught me a lot about how to navigate career transitions and how to leverage use my storytelling to build trust and rapport quickly.
 Relationship style management has been core to my success as I have built and scaled products and teams for many tech organizations including NextRoll Inc., Factual (Foursquare), Verizon and PayPal.
-After completing the first Grand Quest cohort, I joined the team as a facilitator to help other people navigate their own quest.
+After completing the first Grand Quest cohort, I joined the team as a coach to help other people navigate their own quest.

 My favorite thing in the entire world is helping people, connecting them with people or resources to assist them on their journey.